Ever since he was a child Sawada Tsunayoshi had had the worst luck with animals.

 Kyoko nodded along.

-“I remember you”, she said with a smile.
+“I remember you”, she said.
 “Sorry we never talked before now.”

 Kyoko gave a hum.